zellwk/adaptive-placeholders/README.md

 Adaptive placeholders is a Sass mixin for an interactive form placeholder initially made by [Danny King](https://twitter.com/dannykingme).

 This Sass mixin comes with additional settings to help you easily configure the placeholder to match your design.
-For the motivation behind this experiment, read this [blog post]().

-The original less version can be found [here](http://codepen.io/dannykingme/pen/IvFuB)

 ## Screenshot